enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 Everyday zero decision making involve: Just learn more words/sentences until I reach 300 and I'm getting better..
 Then  I'll focus on grammar, KILL the most important parts of it like conjugasion or particles... then move to speaking.

 So think about the most important aspect of your learning.
 Do you want to order food in Korean?
 Or listen to novelas in spanish?
-Find out what's important for you, and
+Design 80% of your time around that and you'll be able to keep going for months!
+Guarrentee.
+(Not even Guarranted)